 1. Organic solvent degreasing

-It degreases by using the physical dissolution of organic solvents on both types of oils.
+Organic solvent degreasing is a common method for removing grease from metal materials.
+It works by using the physical dissolution properties of organic solvents on both types of oils.

-It is especially suitable for those mineral oils with high viscosity and high melting point that are difficult to remove with alkaline solution.
+Organic solvent degreasing is characterized by its no-heat process, fast degreasing speed, and lack of corrosion to the metal surface.
+It is particularly suitable for removing mineral oils with high viscosity and high melting points, which are difficult to remove with alkaline solutions.

 2. Chemical degreasing of alkaline solution